Zaechus/nixos-config/hosts/antimond/README.md

 ### Audio

 The Audio Expansion Card must be set as the default card in order for the audio to switch to headphones when plugged in.
 This is relatively simple with `wpctl status` and `wpctl set-default <id>`.

+### Input Modules

+The Framework Laptop 16 input modules, the keyboard and numpad, are presented as joysticks in the system.
+It is possible to use `SDL_GAMECONTROLLER_IGNORE_DEVICES` or a udev rule to fix this.